- Google My Business,

 Google My Business

-To set-up your Google Business page, open your Google Plus page and click on your picture at the top right of the window.
-Google will verify you address by sending a card to your address with a verification number.
+To set up your Google Business page, open your Google Plus page and click on your picture at the top right of the window.
+Google will verify your address by sending a card to your address with a verification number.
 You will need a physical address rather than a Post Office box.
-When your business has been verified it will appear on the right hand side of search results in Google for appropriate searches.
+When your business has been verified it will appear on the right-hand side of the search results in Google for appropriate searches.

 Customers can access your website, add photos and post a review of your business, all from Google search.